Skip to content

 ⚠️ Common Mistakes

-1. Using Python stdlib handlers
+1. Mixing Python stdlib handlers with Rust handlers

 import logging as stdlib

-# ✅ CORRECT — Use LogXide handlers
+# ✅ PREFERRED — Use LogXide handlers for the fast path

 logger.addHandler(FileHandler('app.log'))